-The Force already had almost fifty years of experience policing among Indigenous peoples in Canada before its first criminal investigation (1920) and first detachment (1922) arrived in the Qikiqtani Region.
-In 1920, following reports of a killing of an Inuk by relations the year before, two police were sent to the Belcher Islands to investigate, but only after Quebec reminded the federal government that the area was within the boundaries of the Northwest Territories and federal responsibilities.
-Following an investigation and in consideration of the evidence, no charges were laid in part because the victim "was killed for the common good and safety of the Band."
-The RCMP officers recommended, however, that "a responsible representative of the Government be sent amongst these people to instruct them in the laws of the country."21
+The RCMP already had almost fifty years of experience policing among Indigenous peoples in Canada before its first criminal investigation occurred within Qikiqtaaluk.
+In 1920, following reports of a murder of an Inuk man the year before, two police were sent to the Belcher Islands to investigate, after Quebec reminded Ottawa that the Belchers were within the boundaries of the Northwest Territories.
+Following the investigation and a trial in front of a jury consisting of a police sergeant and the boat crew, no charges were laid.
+The jury determined that the victim "was killed for the common good and safety of the Band."
+The RCMP officers recommended, however, that "a responsible representative of the Government be sent amongst these people to instruct them in the laws of the country."
+A year later, while numerous discussions were taking place about ways to ensure Canadian sovereignty over the Arctic Islands, the government sent one officer to Bylot Island to investigate the murder of Newfoundland trader Robert Janes.
+Sergeant Joy held three Inuit at the new detachment at Pond Inlet while they waited for a trial that was eventually held in 1923.